 I responded to my brother:

 Thanks for sharing this with me.
 I quite feel like this too at Mass, especially in some of the old beautiful churches, like the majestic churches in Detroit and in Europe.
-And, I still tear up frequently during the spender of the Mass.
+And, I still tear up frequently during the splendor of the Mass.

 His explanation shows he picked up on much of what is known to most Catholics.
 I sense this awe at Mass and can relate to Adams’ observations — having lived deeply now in both worlds, plain and chatty Protestantism and mysterious and heavenly Catholicism.